Harvard won't renew Weinstein lawyer as student house dean

 Khurana called the situation regrettable and said actions that have been taken to improve the climate have been ineffective.

-Sullivan did not immediately respond to a request for comment by The Boston Globe.
+Sullivan did not immediately respond to a request for comment.